Blazkowiz47/personal-logs/20 PhD/2 Areas/Literature Review/FAS-SGTD (CVPR 2020).md

 2.  **Spatio-Temporal Propagation Module (STPM):** Efficiently encodes spatio-temporal information from multiple frames.
 3.  **Contrastive Depth Loss:** A novel loss function for more accurate depth supervision.
 4.  **Double-modal Anti-spoofing Dataset (DMAD):** A new dataset collected by the authors (though less standard than OULU).

-- **RSGB:** Replaces standard residual blocks.
-It includes a branch that computes the gradient (difference) of the input features.
-- **STPM:** Propagates features across time steps to capture motion cues.

-- **Gradient Learning:** Explicitly modeling the "texture" or "noise" via gradients.
-- **Temporal Modeling:** Using multiple frames to check for consistency and 3D motion.

 - DMAD (Custom)